How to Make Chaga Tea and 9 Other Chaga Recipes

 Chaga Mole Sauce Recipe

-Our mole sauce recipe is a satisfying and delicious way to incorporate the earthy and multi-faceted health benefits from chaga mushroom.
+Our mole sauce recipe is a satisfying and delicious way to incorporate the earthy and multi-faceted benefits from chaga mushroom.

 Desserts